Temporal Cliques Admit Sparse Spanners

 \subsection{Model and Definitions}

-Let $G=(V,E)$ be an undirected graph and $\lambda:E\to 2^{\mathbb{N}}$ a mapping that assigns to every edge of $E$ a non-empty set of integer labels.
+Let $G=(V,E)$ be an undirected graph on $n=|V|$ vertices and $\lambda:E\to 2^{\mathbb{N}}$ a mapping that assigns to every edge of $E$ a non-empty set of integer labels.
 These labels can be seen as discrete times when the edge is present.
 In this paper, we refer to the resulting graph $\G=(G,\lambda)$ as a {\em temporal graph} (other models and terminologies exist, many of them being equivalent for the considered problem).
-If $\lambda$ is single-valued and locally injective (\ie adjacent edges have different labels), then we say that $\lambda$ is {\em simple}, and by extension, a temporal graph is simple if its labeling is simple.
+If $\lambda$ is single-valued and locally injective (\ie adjacent edges have different labels), then we say that $\lambda$ is {\em simple}, and by extension, a temporal graph is simple if its labelling is simple.

-A temporal path in $\G$ (also called {\em journey}), is a finite sequence of $k$ triplets ${\cal J}=\{(u_i, u_{i+1}, t_i)\}$ such that $(u_1,\dots,u_{k+1})$ is a path in $G$ and for all $1 \le i < k$, $\{u_i, u_{i+1}\} \in E$, $t_i \in \lambda(\{u_i, u_{i+1}\})$ and $t_{i+1} \ge t_{i}$.
+A temporal path in $\G$ (also called {\em journey}), is a finite sequence of $k$ triplets ${\cal J}=\{(u_i, u_{i+1}, t_i)\}$ such that $(u_1,\dots,u_{k+1})$ is a path in $G$ and for all $1 \le i \leq k$, $\{u_i, u_{i+1}\} \in E$, $t_i \in \lambda(\{u_i, u_{i+1}\})$ and $t_{i+1} \ge t_{i}$.
 Strict temporal paths (strict journeys) are defined analogously by requiring that $t_{i+1} > t_{i}$.
 We say that a vertex $u$ can {\em reach} a vertex $v$ iff a journey exists from $u$ to $v$ (strict or non-strict, depending on the context).